dominikkugler/todolist-app/README.md

 - **Delete Tasks**: Remove tasks from the list.
 - **Sort Tasks**: Unchecked tasks are displayed at the top, while completed tasks are listed at the bottom.
 - **Search Tasks**: Quickly find tasks by name using the search field.
+- **Filter Tasks**: Easily filter tasks to show all, completed, or incomplete tasks.

 ## Technologies Used
 - **Frontend**: React